 The Many Uses of Breadcrumbs

-- Breading for appetizers such as jalapeno poppers or mozzarella cheese sticks.
+- Breading for appetizers such as jalapeno poppers or fried mozzarella cheese.

-- Make a great topping for baked macaroni and cheese.
+- Make a great topping for homemade mac and cheese.

 - Use to thicken gravy.